A q-binomial extension of the CRR asset pricing model: Abstract

 \section{Abstract}

-We propose an extension of the Cox-Ross-Rubinstein (CRR) model based on $q$-binomial (or Kemp) random walks, {with application to default with logistic failure rates}.
-This model allows us to consider time-dependent switching probabilities varying according to a trend parameter, and it includes tilt and stretch parameters that control increment sizes.
+We propose an extension of the Cox-Ross-Rubinstein (CRR) model based on $q$-binomial (or Kemp) random walks, with application to default with logistic failure rates.
+This model allows us to consider time-dependent switching probabilities varying according to a trend parameter on a non-self-similar binomial tree.
+In particular, it includes tilt and stretch parameters that control increment sizes.
 Option pricing formulas are written using $q$-binomial coefficients, and we study the convergence of this model to a Black-Scholes type formula in continuous time.
-A convergence rate of order $O(1/N)$ is obtained when the tilt and stretch parameters are set equal to one.
+A convergence rate of order $O(N^{-1/2})$ is obtained.

-Keywords: CRR model, default with logistic failure rate, $q$-binomial coefficients, Kemp random walk, option pricing, weak convergence, continuous-time limit. \\
+Keywords: CRR model, default with logistic failure rate, $q$-binomial coefficients, Kemp random walk, option pricing, weak convergence, continuous-time limit.